Which game could LeBron break the all-time scoring record? originally appeared on NBC Sports Philadelphia

-Based solely on James averaging 30.2 points per game this season, it would take another six games for him to score his 38,388th career point.
-That means he's on pace to score the historic bucket on Feb.
-4 against the New Orleans Pelicans at Smoothie King Center in Louisiana, which is the final matchup of a five-game road trip for the Lakers.
+Based solely on James averaging 30.0 points per game this season, it would take another two games for him to score his 38,388th career point.
+That puts him on pace to score the historic bucket on Feb.
+9 against the Milwaukee Bucks at Crypto.com Arena in Los Angeles.

 Here's a look at LeBron's current point total and the Lakers’ upcoming games, one of which will be the setting for a record-breaking moment.